ckjr3000/float-v2/src/meetups/march-24.md

 subtitle: Open Meeting
 venue: Vortex Studios
 archived: true
+date: created
 ---

 17.30 – 19.30

-Free entry, drinks and snacks provided, come meet other artists/creatives/technologists in a friendly, casual environment.
+Free entry, drinks and snacks provided, come meet other artists/creatives/technologists in a friendly, casual environment

 March’s meetup will be an open meeting for anyone to discuss their current projects/thoughts/ideas.